sanskrit/raw_etexts_english/blogs/manasataramgini/2004-12-23_the-drinking-of-poison.md

 retaH/
 parAvarAtmAshrayaNaM tavAtmA somo mano dyaur bhagavan shiras te//

-The coulds are your navel, the atmosphere your breathing, the sun your eyes and the \[celestial\] waters; verily your semen.
+The clouds are your navel, the atmosphere your breathing, the sun your eyes and the \[celestial\] waters; verily your semen.
 Your self is the shelter of all beings, primary and secondary, the moon your mind and the heavens your head.